Lymphomatoid Papulosis

 Large indurated plaques of anaplastic large cell lymphoma of 2-months' duration on the left lateral thigh of a 57-year-old man with a 5-year history o....

-The skin distribution of lesions, characteristically, is on the trunk and extremities, although the palms and/or soles, face, scalp, oral mucosa,[20] and anogenital area also may be involved.
+The characteristic skin distribution of lesions is on the trunk and extremities, though the palms or soles, the face, the scalp, the oral mucosa,[27] or the anogenital area also may be involved.

-Evolving lesions have been described under dermoscopy.
+Evolving lesions have been described under dermatoscopy.[28]
 The initial papular lesion showed a vascular pattern of tortuous vessels radiating from the center.
 A white structureless area was seen around the vessels.
-More mature lesions, hyperkeratotic papules, looked similar except the vascular pattern in the center of the lesion was obscured.
-As the lesions progressed to necrotic ulcerations, the vascular pattern was only seen at the periphery, while the center of the lesions was a structure of brownish-gray areas.
-The final, or cicatricial phase, was similar except no vessel pattern was seen.[21]
+More mature lesions, hyperkeratotic papules, looked similar, except that the vascular pattern in the center of the lesion was obscured.
+As the lesion progressed to necrotic ulceration, the vascular pattern was seen only at the periphery, and the center of the lesion contained a structure of brownish-gray areas.
+The final (cicatricial) phase was similar, except that no vessel pattern was seen.

 Laboratory Studies

-No WBC count or serum chemistry abnormalities are expected in lymphomatoid papulosis (LyP) patients.
-However, they may be abnormal in patients with an associated lymphoma.
-Therefore, complete blood cell count and differential, blood chemistries, including lactate dehydrogenase (LDH), are recommended at baseline.
-Serology for human T-cell lymphotropic virus-1/2 is recommended only in areas with endemic human T-cell lymphotropic virus infection to identify adult T-cell lymphoma/leukemia, in which expression of CD30 by tumor cells can occur.[14]
+No white blood cell (WBC) count or serum chemistry abnormalities are expected in LyP patients, but these values may be abnormal in patients with an associated lymphoma.
+Accordingly, a complete blood count (CBC) with differential and blood chemistries (including lactate dehydrogenase [LDH]) are recommended at baseline.
+Serology for human T-cell lymphotropic virus (HTLV) 1 and 2 is recommended only in areas with endemic HTLV infection to identify adult T-cell lymphoma or leukemia, in which expression of CD30 by tumor cells can occur.[20]

 Imaging Studies

-No imaging studies are indicated for newly diagnosed patients with lymphomatoid papulosis (LyP), unless there are clinical concerns for a secondary lymphoma.
+No imaging studies are indicated for newly diagnosed patients with LyP, unless there are clinical concerns regarding a secondary lymphoma.

 Procedures